 Whether traveling for business, pleasure, education or missionary work, medical precautions are necessary.
 Traveling anywhere in the world presents potential risks of exposure to diseases.
 The risks associated with these diseases can be significant and sometimes fatal.
 Risks can be related to customs, food or sanitation that may be different from that in the United States.

-Loyola’s travel medicine, international medicine and traveler's immunization service offers full immunization services for patients who require vaccination against a variety of diseases that can be contracted during foreign travel.
-As part of that service, the nursing staff provides evaluations, consultations and immunizations in advance of travel, along with treatment of individuals who have returned from foreign travel and have an illness that may be travel-related.
+Loyola’s Travel Medicine, International Medicine and Traveler's Immunization Service offers full immunization services for patients who require vaccination against a variety of diseases that can be contracted during foreign travel.
+As part of that service, the experienced clinical staff provides evaluations, consultations and immunizations in advance of travel, along with treatment of individuals who have returned from foreign travel and have an illness that may be travel-related.
 The nursing staff in the clinic have special training and knowledge in travel medicine and work in conjunction with Infectious Disease specialists from Loyola University Chicago Stritch School of Medicine.
 The Travel Medicine team has access to travel health databases for the latest information relevant for travelers visiting anywhere in the world.

 Prior to Travel

-A visit to Loyola's travel service will include a review of your current health conditions, your travel destinations and your activities while traveling, and provide a customized plan for preventing infection.
-Loyola’s healthcare professionals identify risks associated with travel to those destinations, provide information on avoiding these risks and will recommend immunizations or prescriptions that should be taken.
+A visit to Loyola's Travel Medicine Service will include a review of your current health conditions, your travel destinations and your activities while traveling, and provide a customized plan for preventing infection.
+Loyola’s healthcare professionals will identify risks associated with your travel plans, provide information on avoiding these risks and recommend the immunizations and/or prescriptions that should be taken.
 Immunizations can be also administered during the visit.

 Loyola’s travel service counsels individuals on the following issues:

-- Pre-existing conditions such as pregnancy, cardiac or respiratory conditions
+- Precautions specifically related to pre-existing conditions such as pregnancy, cardiac or respiratory conditions

 - Travel-related medical conditions